netenglabs/suzieq/docs/getting_started.md

 Now, you can install suzieq via pip install as described above.

-Now you can use the main applications of Suzieq:
+Now you can use the main applications of SuzieQ:

 * sq-poller: The poller to gather the data from the various routers and bridges and Linux servers
 * suzieq-gui: The GUI front end to view, query and analyze the data